 Student loan debt will not go away.
 It will chase you the rest of your life.
 You can’t typically discharge or get forgiven of these loans.
 Even though bankruptcy.
 In addition to this, student loan debt is also growing.
 Depending on how you read the data, between 17-25% of those that owe student loan payments are either past due or in default.

 Among those that are TBD and receiving a social security award, the default rate is 46%.
 There seems to be a link between total disability and ability to pay down student loan debt.
 This may be related to the monthly compensation rates?

 If you are found to be totally and permanently disabled (TPD) you can apply to have your federal student loan debt discharged.
-In a real life scenario, this would free up a couple hundred dollars per month.
+In a real-life scenario, this would free up a couple of hundred dollars per month.